hat-open/hat-monitor/docs/monitor.rst

 protocol.

-Backend to frontend communication
+Server state
-'''''''''''''''''''''''''''''''''
+''''''''''''

 Backend provides to frontends all information that is made available by server to clients.
-When this information changes, all frontends are notified of this change.
-Current state of `mid` and all components is set and continuously updated as part of server's juggler local data.
+This information is provided as continuously updated server state.

-After new Juggler connection is established, backend will immediately set juggler local data defined by JSON schema ``hat-monitor://juggler.yaml#/definitions/data/server``.
+State structure is defined by JSON schema ``hat-monitor://juggler.yaml#/definitions/state``.

-Server doesn't send additional `MESSAGE` juggler messages.
+Request/response

-Frontend to backend communication
+''''''''''''''''

-'''''''''''''''''''''''''''''''''
+Juggler request/response communication is used primary for enabling user control of components' ranks.

-This communication is used primary for enabling user control of components' ranks.
-At any time, frontend can send `set_rank` message to backend requesting change of rank for any available local component.
-This massage is transmitted as juggler's `MESSAGE` messages defined by JSON schema ``hat-monitor://juggler.yaml#/definitions/messages/client/set_rank``.
+Request data structures are defined by JSON schema ``hat-monitor://juggler.yaml#/definitions/request``.

-Client's juggler local data isn't changed during communication with server (it remains `null`).
+In case of successful request execution, response data is ``null``.

 Future features